 Scott Donaldson began his professional career in 2000 serving as a police officer with the Bryan Police Department in Bryan, Texas.
 He has experience as a patrol officer, field training officer, certified crime prevention inspector, property crimes detective, and major crimes/homicide investigator.
-In 2008, Scott was hired as a training coordinator for the Criminal Justice Training Center located at Tarrant County College (TCCD-CJTC) in Fort Worth, Texas to facilitate training to new recruits.
-TCCD-CJTC is one of the premier law enforcement training academies in the North Texas Metropolitan area.
-Over fifty (50) police agencies send their new recruits to this academy based on its outstanding reputation.
-Scott’s current assignment at TCCD-CJTC involves providing organizational coordination, developmental support, and instructional support by coordinating continuing education courses for law enforcement.
+In 2008, Scott was hired as a training coordinator for the Criminal Justice Training Center located at Tarrant County College in Fort Worth, Texas.
+In February 2018 Scott was selected to serve as the new Director of the Collin College Law Enforcement Academy in McKinney, Texas.

 Scott has been invited to speak at numerous law enforcement training centers across the country and has presented at state and national conferences.
 Scott was selected as a finalist for the TCCD NW Minnie Piper Award and Annual Chancellor’s Award.
-Scott has been the recipient of a Golden Apple Teaching Award, Chancellor's Quarterly Employee Excellence Award for Student Success, divisional “Outstanding Leadership” and “Outstanding Teaching” award and a University of North Texas at Dallas-Caruth Police Institute Outstanding Faculty Award.
-Additionally, Scott serves on the Texas Commission on Law Enforcement Law Update Committee, the TCCTA Professional Development Committee, Birdville ISD Law Enforcement Advisory Board, Irving ISD Criminal Justice Advisory Board, The Fort Worth Safe Communities Active Shooter / Disaster Management Task Force, and is proud graduate of Leadership Fort Worth and Leadership North Texas
+Scott has been the recipient of a Golden Apple Teaching Award, Chancellor's Quarterly Employee Excellence Award for Student Success, divisional “Outstanding Leadership” and “Outstanding Teaching” award and two University of North Texas at Dallas-Caruth Police Institute Outstanding Faculty Awards.
+Additionally, Scott is the current chairman of the Texas Commission on Law Enforcement Basic Peace Officer Update Committee and Irving ISD Homeland Security Advisory Board and serves on the Birdville ISD Law Enforcement Advisory Board, Board, The Fort Worth Safe Communities Active Shooter / Disaster Management Task Force, and is proud graduate of Leadership Fort Worth and Leadership North Texas.

 Scott’s role has also included serving on the Department of Homeland Security Action Team.
 Members are committed to collaborating and promoting premier programs for awareness, preparedness, prevention, response, and recovery from accidental, intentional, and natural disaster events.
 Scott is a FEMA certified Community College Citizen Preparedness Program (3CP2) instructor and previously served as Coordinator of the TSA Office of Law Enforcement / Federal Air Marshal Service Crew Member Self Defense program.